svgeesus/EuroMPE/midi-notes.md

 Secondary interface could be DIN MIDI input, using the Arduino MIDI library and an optocoupler.
 (Linnstrument has DIN MIDI option, as well as USB).

+Remember that default on MIDI library is now to echo input to output, so if it also has a MIDI out or thru, [turn Thru off](https://github.com/FortySevenEffects/arduino_midi_library/blob/master/src/MIDI.h#L214)

 - [Professional MIDI, by Graham Hinton](http://www.hinton-instruments.co.uk/reference/midi/promidi/index.htm)

 [Deltron 650-0500](http://www.newark.com/deltron-components/650-0500/connector-din-jack-5-position/dp/69K6137?st=Deltron%20650-0500) DIN 5-pin panel socket (circular, nut fixing)